-Loop Roof is Melbourne’s newest alfresco drinking deck, vying for your affections with an arsenal of foliage, ’90s hip hop and botanical booze
+This alfresco drinking deck is vying for your affections with an arsenal of foliage, ’90s hip hop and botanical booze

 You may know Loop – the casual Meyers Place art-space-cum-bar popular with students.
 But things are a little different on its new rooftop terrace.
 While downstairs you might be drinking pints and watching documentaries made on the smell of an oily rag, upstairs it’s all sunshine, hip hop and flowery drinks in watering cans.
 The place is liberally planted with creepers and vines, and dangling with baubles.
 Booths are fashioned from pale wood, and benches curve around tall garden beds.
 They’ve even got a night-blooming cactus.